Maya Fey: Appearances

 Maya first appears in Phoenix Wright: Ace Attorney, where she is introduced as defense attorney Mia Fey's younger sister and a member of the Fey clan, a family of spirit mediums living in the isolated mountain town of Kurain Village.
 Following the death of her sister, she is framed and accused of sororicide, only to be defended and proven innocent by Mia's mentee, junior attorney Phoenix Wright.
 In gratitude, Maya becomes his legal assistant and partner, helping him investigate crime scenes and using her medium abilities to channel her sister's spirit when they need guidance.
 At the conclusion of the game, she decides to return to Kurain Village to focus on her medium training.

 In Phoenix Wright: Ace Attorney – Justice for All, Phoenix and Maya reunite in Kurain Village, where Phoenix defends her from false murder charges orchestrated by her aunt Morgan Fey, and she once again becomes his assistant while watching over her younger cousin and Morgan's daughter, Pearl Fey.
 Later, she is kidnapped by an assassin and held ransom to force Phoenix into defending a guilty client.
 With his friends' help, Phoenix is able to solve the case and rescue Maya.

-Maya returns Phoenix Wright: Ace Attorney – Trials and Tribulations, again acting as Phoenix's assistant during several cases.
+Maya returns in Phoenix Wright: Ace Attorney – Trials and Tribulations, again acting as Phoenix's assistant during several cases.
 During a trip with Phoenix and Pearl to a mountain retreat, she is nearly killed as part of another plot by Morgan, only to be saved by Godot and her mother, Misty Fey, who had disappeared many years prior.
 Though she is briefly accused of Misty's murder, Phoenix discovers the true guilty party and proves her innocence.

 Maya does not make a physical appearance in the series' fourth and fifth entries.
 However, she is mentioned in dialogue by other characters in Apollo Justice: Ace Attorney.
 Later, in Phoenix Wright: Ace Attorney – Dual Destinies, she sends a letter to Phoenix encouraging him, which cheers him up during a difficult case.
 Maya returns in Phoenix Wright: Ace Attorney – Spirit of Justice, reuniting with Phoenix in the kingdom of Khura'in after spending two years training there to become a full-fledged spirit medium and the new head of the Fey clan.
 Once again being accused of murder, she is defended by Phoenix and assists him in his efforts to change Khura'in's legal system.
 In the game's DLC case, she joins with Phoenix as his partner and assistant once again for the duration of the case.